oliverius/logo/docs/part4.markdown

 }
 ```

-And the change in the `switch` in `parse`, which makes it more intuitive to read:
+And the change in the `switch` in `parse`, which makes it easier to read:

 ```javascript
 switch (this.currentToken.primitive) {